Chapter 21:

 The Ruby Oracle

 Biting at my fingers, I waited anxiously in Phyllis’ shoppe for the triop to show up.
-The sun had already set, and the usual flow of people had dwindled to the odd Lich House student coming and going.
+The sun had already set, meaning the usual flow of people had dwindled to the odd Lich House student coming and going.
+At the far end of the room, I watched a leather-clad Vathos gently feather-dusting suits of armour as, without warning, the duster flew from his hand and began to slap at his face.

-“Yes, I know all about your addiction to watching people fumble slippery objects.”
-I mumbled, keeping my gaze locked on the saloon doors and only kind of listening to her.
+“Yes, I know all about your addiction to watching people fumble slippery objects,” I mumbled, watching Vathos struggling to stand.

 “Tomato, potato—or whatever.
 Just remember, you need to give them a short leash.
 Teach them who’s the boss.
 And ultimately that’s me, Phyllis.”